UjvalMadhu/RTL_Development/Carry_Look_Ahead_Adder/Readme.md

 The design consists of a 4 bit CLA, the parallel computation of the generate (G) and propagate (P) is shown here for better understanding:

 ```
-we know that the SUM bit and carry out (C_OUT) bit of a Full Adder with three input bits A, B an carry in (C_IN) can be written as:
+we know that the SUM bit and carry out (C_OUT) bit of a Full Adder with
+three input bits A, B an carry in (C_IN) can be written as:

 SUM   =  A ^ B ^ C_IN
 C_OUT =  (A & B) | (C_IN & (A ^ B))

-Now, A&B = G and A^B = P
+Now, A & B = G and A ^ B = P

 so, C_OUT = G | C_IN & P